-With volcanic landscapes and mountains, the Auvergne region has a very distinctive - and appealing - character that grows on you the more you explore and each time you visit.
-Among other highlights don't miss the pilgrimage town at le Puy en Velay...
+With volcanic landscapes and mountains, picturesque villages and castles, the Auvergne region has a very distinctive character that grows on you the more you explore.
+Among other highlights don't miss the pilgrimage town at le Puy en Velay.

 The Auvergne is situated in central-southern France, in the centre of the Massif Central.
-It is largely an isolated region of mountains, and dramatically rugged countryside and rocky gorges.
-Clermont-Ferrand is the capital of the region, and the departments in Auvergne are: Puy de Dome, Haute Loire, Cantal, Allier
+An isolated region of mountains and dramatically rugged countryside and rocky gorges, Clermont-Ferrand is the capital of the region.

 Explore Auvergne by department